Simranjeeet-Singh/dvdrental-analysis/README.md

 - **dashboards/**: Contains Tableau dashboards of the analysis.
 - **results/**: Stores output data from SQL queries.
 - **sql/**: Includes SQL scripts for data extraction and analysis.
+- **images/**: Contains snapshots of the Tableau dashboards and ER diagram.
 - **ER diagram.png**: Entity-Relationship diagram of the database.

 ## Business Questions Answered